happilymarrieddad/sc-nginx-unit/README.md

 ====================

 ## Notes
 THIS IS NOT READY!
-It is just a placeholder for when nginx unit get's released.
+It is just a placeholder for when nginx unit gets released.
 I update it properly when nodejs is supported.

 ## Installation
 ```js